 Tricia Clewett

 Tricia is a professional trainer and coach.
 She is co-owner and Business Development Director of Clearer Thoughts, a Liverpool-based training provider delivering organisational excellence, management and personal development and business process analysis and improvement services.
-Tricia’s expertise has already helped KDC to examine and streamline our working practices and we accessed funding from the Knowsley Growth Hub to enable Clearer Thoughts to deliver MS Office systems training for staff to improve skills and efficiency in using Word, Excel and Publisher.
+Tricia’s expertise has already helped KDC North West to examine and streamline our working practices.
 Tricia is an active supporter of many charities and is interested in lending her expertise to help KDC achieve organisational excellence by getting the best out of our staff teams